 Telehealth is changing the modern healthcare system.
-Already, 29 states and the District of Columbia mandate that health plans cover telehealth services, and 42 states have legislation addressing telehealth.* If you’re a nurse or are looking to start a nursing career, there’s a good chance your future will involve one or more aspects of telehealth.
+Already, 35 states and the District of Columbia mandate that health plans cover telehealth services, and 76% of U.S. hospitals connect patients and consulting practitioners with the use of technology.1 If you’re a nurse or are looking to start a nursing career, there’s a good chance your future will involve one or more aspects of telehealth.

 Telehealth can be divided into four types of technology-based services.